MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/whats-new/index.md

                 <p>Development artifacts that you upload to the server include adapters and their configuration, security configurations for your apps, push notification certificates, and log filters.</p>

-                <h3>Running applications that were created on IBM Bluemix on IBM MobileFirst Platform Foundation</h3>
+                <h3>Running applications that were created on IBM Bluemix on IBM MobileFirst Foundation</h3>
-                <p>Developers can migrate IBM Bluemix applications to run on IBM MobileFirst Platform Foundation.
-Migration requires that you make configuration changes to your client application to match IBM MobileFirst Platform Foundation APIs.</p>
+                <p>Developers can migrate IBM Bluemix applications to run on IBM MobileFirst Foundation.
+Migration requires that you make configuration changes to your client application to match IBM MobileFirst Foundation APIs.</p>

-                <h3>IBM MobileFirst Platform Foundation as a service on IBM Bluemix</h3>
+                <h3>IBM MobileFirst Foundation as a service on IBM Bluemix</h3>
                 <p>You can now use the IBM Mobile Foundation for Bluemix® service on IBM Bluemix to create and run your enterprise mobile apps.</p>

                 <h3>No .wlapp files</h3>